 How much is tuition?

-Every course costs $100.
+Each course costs $150.
 These seminars are heavily subsidized by the Tikvah Fund and its many generous supporters, but the course fee helps cover some of the costs of the experience.
+(Gap-year seminars are free of charge.)

 Is financial aid available?

-No student will be turned away because of financial need.
+Yes.
+All qualified students will be able to participate irrespective of financial need.
 The application is free and the admissions process is need-blind.
 Full and partial need-based tuition scholarships are available.
+If you are interested in learning more about scholarship opportunities, please write us at firstname.lastname@example.org.

 Do you need to have a Jewish day school or Jewish studies background to participate?

-If you have any questions or concerns, please email David Rubinstein at firstname.lastname@example.org and he will assist you.
+If you have any questions or concerns, please email Irina Rakhlis at email@example.com and she will assist you.